Smoking and Shame

 Are we non-smokers missing something?

 To say I lie about smoking being pleasurable is untrue.
 I take what smokers tell me very seriously and we enter into a dialogue in order to help them develop a new attitude to smoking such that they won’t want to do it anymore.
-This is nothing whatever to do with denying what they say.
+This is nothing to do with denying what they say.
 Even if smokers believe they gain some genuine pleasure from smoking, then that is a sacrifice they will need to make in order to return to the happy state of being non-smokers.
 And I most certainly have no intention of making smokers feel ashamed.

 It’s interesting that my correspondent thinks being high on heroin is pleasurable.
 Is this why heroin addicts feel compelled to keep putting this poison into their bodies?
 Or is it rather to escape the hell of heroin withdrawal?